Today I’m sharing things to do in the Mohican area that include nature programs, year-round festivals, and a shrine honoring those who died in battle.

 The view from the Gorge Overlook, a popular spot within the Mohican State Park.

 4. Enjoy Year-Round Events & Festivals

 (Note: Due to our current situation, many events and festivals around the country have been canceled for 2020.
-It is not yet clear if fall festivals will take place.)
+It is not yet clear if winter festivals will take place.)